Tyler O'Neill Player Props: Cardinals vs. Cubs

 Tyler O'Neill At The Plate

-- O'Neill is hitting .235 with five doubles, two home runs and 11 walks.
+- O'Neill has seven doubles, two home runs and 12 walks while batting .233.

-- In 30 games played this year, he has hit a homer in two of them.
+- He has homered in two of 34 games played this year, and in 1.6% of his plate appearances.

-- O'Neill has driven in a run in five games this season (16.7%), including one multiple-RBI game.
+- O'Neill has driven in a run in six games this season (17.6%), including two games with multiple runs batted in.

-- He has scored in 10 of 30 games this season, and more than once 3 times.
+- In 12 of 34 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.